lindenb/jvarkit/docs/BamPhased01.md

       Compression Level.
       Default: 5
     --buffer-size
-      When we're looking for variant in Gnomad, load the variants for 'N' bases instead of doing a random access for each variant.
+      When we're looking for variant in a lare VCF file, load the variants in an interval of 'N' bases instead of doing a random access for each variant.
       Default: 1000
     -h, --help
       print help and exit